7 Best Things To Do In Antigua Guatemala

 9-10 USD is the best price range, as the hostels are very nice and they are still relatively cheap.

 There are lots of great hostels in Antigua.
-Here is the one that most travelers recommend:
+Here are the ones that most travelers recommend:

 Tropicana Hostel